WillemB2104/WillemB2104.github.io/_pages/about.md

 [Leiden University](https://www.universiteitleiden.nl/en/staffmembers/willem-bruin),
 Institute of Education & Child Studies.

-The broad question I keep returning to is a simple one that turns out to be very hard.
+The broad question I keep returning to is:

 Can we measure something in an individual's brain that helps explain, predict, and ultimately improve their diagnosis and treatment?